vekexasia/dpos-ledger-api/README.md

 The Browser version currently weights `32KB` (non gzipped).
 It can be used both via webpack or directly including it in your page just like any other script.

-The current U2F transport protocol hava some issues so we suggest using `@ledgerhq/hw-transport-node-hid@3.0.0` as Transport.
+The current U2F transport protocol hava some issues so I'd suggest to use `@ledgerhq/hw-transport-node-hid@3.0.0` as Transport.

 ## Platform Indipendent Example